tlc-pack/ci/README.md

         console.log(b);
     }
     ```
+5. Check the in-flight PRs from the saved list of jobs and restart the builds for those that didn't automatically restart.
+Some PRs may have also been submitted while Jenkins was down in which case there will be no Jenkins status reported to the PR.
+These PRs will need to be re-pushed by the author.
-5. Monitor CI for the next day to ensure that autoscaled nodes are being allocated / deallocated as necessary
+6. Monitor CI for the next day to ensure that autoscaled nodes are being allocated / deallocated as necessary

+## Troubleshooting Jenkins

+- If the `Build Queue` section on https://ci.tlcpack.ai/ is filled with jobs, hover over them to see their time in queue.
+If it is longer than a few minutes, it is likely that the CI autoscalers are at capacity.
+Verify this by comparing the fleet size under `EC2 Fleet Status` at the bottom and the limits set in https://ci.tlcpack.ai/configureClouds/.

+- If Jenkins is slow or unresponsive, SSH into the head node and restart Jenkins manually via:

+    ```bash
+    sudo systemctl restart jenkins
+    ```
+- If Jenkins nodes are running out of disk, SSH into the node and check what is taking up disk space.
+The limits in Terraform may need to be changed but should be kept as low as possible.